 This is why it’s wise to have a real estate agent on your side.
 He or she can advise you on the best path forward, based on local market conditions.

 There are other things Seattle home buyers can do to lower their closing costs.
 Depending on the type of loan you are using, you might be eligible for a lender credit toward your closing costs.
 This is where the borrower agrees to take on a slightly higher mortgage rate, in exchange for a credit applied to their closing costs.

 In certain scenarios, a slight increase in the rate can result in a significant reduction in the home buyer’s out-of-pocket closing costs.
 So it’s something to consider.

 When you apply for mortgage loan, you should receive an estimate of the closing costs that might be due on the day you close.
 While these estimates can differ slightly from the actual amount due on closing day, they’re generally pretty accurate.
 It will help you plan accordingly.

 You’ll also receive a “Closing Disclosure” shortly before the day you close, and this will include the actual amount that is due.

 As a Seattle home buyer, you can prepare for your closing costs by setting extra money aside early on in the process.
 In fact, now is a good time to start.
 The more you save, the easier time you will have covering your closing costs, down payment, and other out-of-pocket expenses.

 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We’ve been helping Seattle-area home buyers secure mortgage programs since 1992.
+We’ve been helping home buyers in WA, ID, OR, and CO secure mortgage programs since 1992.
 Please contact us if you would like to receive an estimate of your buyer closing costs and monthly payments.
 We can also provide you with a rate quote.